1989 Cleveland Browns season: Week 16

 With the AFC Central title and a wild-card berth at stake, the Browns blow a 17-point lead before bouncing back to defeat the Oilers, 24–20 at the Astrodome.
 The Browns march 58 yards with no timeouts and Kevin Mack scores on a 4-yard touchdown run with 39 seconds left to save the day.

-As of February 2024, the 1989 season marks the last time that the Browns have won a division title.
-The 35 season (Note: This excludes the three seasons from 1996 to 1998 when the Browns franchise was inactive.) drought without a division title is the longest active drought in the NFL.
+(Note: This excludes the three seasons from 1996 to 1998 when the Browns franchise was inactive.)
+With the win, Cleveland clinched the AFC Central and finished 9–6–1.
+However, as of 2025, this would be the last the Browns would clinch their division.
+Since then, they have gone 36 years without clinching a division title, which currently stands as the longest active drought in the NFL.